 When you create a new quote, you'll need to select the client and property.
 You will then be brought to the quote creation screen.

-When creating or viewing a quote, there is a progress bar that appears on to the right of the quote details to let you know where the quote fits in the workflow.
+When creating or viewing a quote, there is a progress bar that appears to the right of the quote details to let you know where the quote fits in the workflow.
 Items that are colored show that the quote has progressed through that phase of the workflow.
 Items that are grey have yet to be created.

 Note: It's possible that your workflow won't include every step.
-For example, you might chose to go start from a quote rather than from a request and that's ok!
+For example, you might choose to go start from a quote rather than from a request and that's ok!
 Seeing the request icon greyed out doesn't mean you've made a mistake, it just means that there's no request associated with this quote.

 At the top, you can: